 - US: $12.99

-The Wii U will support retail and downloadable software.
-Nintendo has announced that from day-one, all first party retail software will also be available day-and-date in the Wii U's eShop.
-The exception being games that comes bundled with hardware like SiNG Party which comes with a microphone.
-Those will not be available as a download.
+The Wii U supports retail and downloadable software.
+Nintendo stated that from day-one, all first party retail software will also be available day-and-date in the Wii U's eShop.
+The exception being games that come bundled with hardware such as SiNG Party which comes with a microphone.
+Those would not be available as a download.
 In addition to retail software, the Wii U eShop will also offer download-only software like Virtual Console titles and original games.

 The regular price of retail Wii U titles is raised to $59.99, bringing Nintendo's software prices up to the same level of PlayStation 3 and Xbox 360 titles.

-According to specifications released during E3 2012 by Nintendo, the Wii U will be Approximately 1.8 inches tall, 6.8 inches wide and 10.5 inches long while weighing about 3.41 pounds (1.5 kg).
+According to specifications released during E3 2012 by Nintendo, the Wii U is approximately 1.8 inches tall, 6.8 inches wide and 10.5 inches long while weighing about 3.41 pounds (1.5 kg).

-- Media: A single self-loading media bay will play 12-centimeter proprietary high-density optical discs that can hold 25GB of data for the new console with a transfer speed of 22.5 MB/s.
+- Media: A single self-loading media bay plays 12-centimeter proprietary high-density optical discs that can hold 25GB of data for the new console with a transfer speed of 22.5 MB/s.
 It also reads 12-centimeter Wii optical discs.

 - Video Output: Supports 1080p, 1080i, 720p, 480p and 480i.
 Compatible cables include HDMI, Wii D-Terminal, Wii Component Video, Wii RGB, Wii S-Video Stereo AV and Wii AV.